 ||Modified (project) – This icon appears next to the main project document to show that its structure has been modified (yet to be saved).

-Add a specific or other type of document to a project.
+Add a specific or another type of document to a project.

-Other types of project-relevant documents can also be added to a project, such as Word® files, PDFs, spreadsheets, etc. To do so, use the Add Existing to Project option and set the File Type drop down list in the Choose Document to Add dialog to All Files (*.*) so all file types can be accessed.
+Other types of project-relevant documents can also be added to a project, such as text files, PDFs, spreadsheets, etc. To do so, use the Add Existing to Project option and set the File Type drop-down list in the Choose Document to Add browser dialog to All Files (*.*) so all file types can be accessed.

-To remove a document from the project structure. right click on its name in the Projects panel and select the Remove from Project menu option – or access that option by selecting the document entry and clicking the button.
-Note that this process removes the project's link to that document, and does not delete the document file itself.
+To remove a document from the project structure, right-click on its name in the Projects panel and select the Remove from Project menu option.
+Note that this process removes the project's link to that document, and does not delete the source document file itself.

-In the case of a new hierarchical design, the parent-child relationship between documents will be displayed in the panel when the project has been Compiled.
-Note that the connectivity relationships cannot be defined by dragging and dropping schematic documents, since the inter-sheet connections and design hierarchy are in fact defined by Sheet Symbols and Port definitions.
+In the case of a new hierarchical design, the parent-child relationship between documents will be displayed in the Projects panel.
+Note that the connectivity relationships cannot be defined by dragging and dropping schematic documents since the inter-sheet connections and design hierarchy are in fact defined by Sheet Symbols and Port definitions.

-Because an Altium Designer project defines and saves links to stored document files, any number of projects can be created that link to those same documents files.
+Because an Altium NEXUS project defines and saves links to stored document files, any number of projects can be created that link to those same documents files.

 While this may be a convenient way to re-use established design documents – say, including a standard power supply schematic in several projects – it is not recommended practice because a change in the document will affect all projects it is linked to.
 A far better approach for design reuse is to establish and apply Managed Sheets.

-A document in a project can be saved under a new name using the File » Save As command, which creates a copy of the document file under the nominated new name.
+A document in a project can be saved under a new name by right-clicking on the document name in the Projects panel then choosing Rename from the context menu. which creates a copy of the document file under the new name.
 The command is available when the document is currently open.

 This process automatically adds (links) the new document copy to the active project in place of the existing (source) document.
-It therefore serves the function of a document rename, but the original document file remains intact and is replaced within the project by the new, renamed copy.
 If the open document is not part of a project – a free document – the new copy is simply opened in the editor in place of the original document.

 In the same process as described above, saving a project document under a new name creates a copy of the project file and updates its links accordingly – the new project copy will be linked to the same constituent design documents as the original.

-To allow greater control over the management of document files in projects, Altium Designer features a dedicated Storage Manager panel.
-The Storage Manager presents a folder/file view of the active project's documents, and includes details of each document including its Version Control status and (when selected) its incremental history.
+To allow control over the management of document files in projects from a file storage perspective, Altium NEXUS features a dedicated Storage Manager panel.
+The Storage Manager panel presents a folder/file view of the active project's documents and includes details of each document including its Version Control status and (when selected) its incremental history.

-Open the Storage Manager panel by clicking the System button at the bottom of the application window and selecting Storage Manager menu option, or select View » Workspace Panels » System » Storage Manager from the main menu.
+Open the Storage Manager panel by clicking the button at the bottom right of the application window then select the Storage Manager menu option, or select View » Panels » Storage Manager from the main menus.

 The Project Packager is provided for situations where an entire project needs to be backed up or transferred to another location.

-The wizard based packager archives a complete Altium Designer project, tree of projects or Design Workspace (and its constituent projects) to a nominated location as a single time-stamped zip file.
-The wizard is accessed from the main menu (Project » Project Packager) or by right clicking on a project and selecting Project Packager from the context menu.
+The wizard-based packager archives a complete Altium NEXUS project, tree of projects or Design Workspace (and its constituent projects) to a nominated location as a single time-stamped zip file.
+The wizard is accessed from the main menu (Project » Project Packager) or by right-clicking on a project then selecting Project Packager from the context menu.

-Use the Project Packager to transfer an entire project (or tree of projects) and its linked documents to an time stamped zip file.
+Use the Project Packager to transfer an entire project (or tree of projects) and its linked documents to a timestamped zip file.